magento/devdocs/guides/v2.0/migration/migration-troubleshooting.md

 #### Explanation

 The `Target path` in a URL rewrite must be specified by a unique pair of `Request path` + `Store ID`.
-This error reports two identical `Request path` + `Store ID` pairs, used for two different `Target paths`, which creates a conflict.
+This error reports two entries that use the same `Request path` + `Store ID` pair with two different `Target path` values.

 #### Possible solution

 Enable the `auto_resolve_urlrewrite_duplicates` option in your `config.xml` file.

-In this case, the Data Migration Tool will add a hash-string to the conflicting records of the URL reqwrite, and show the resolution result in your command line interface.
+This configuration adds a hash-string to the conflicting records of URL reqwrites, and shows the resolution result in your command line interface.

 ### Mismatch of entities